When Search Goes Cognitive - Why Should You Care?

 What's Cognitive Search?

-We are still at an early stage of an evolving market, where many players try to position their offering as “cognitive.”
-The Cognitive Computing Consortium is trying to come to a consensual definition, such that potential user organizations get a more objective idea of what to expect from cognitive computing.
+We are still at an early stage of an evolving market in which many players try to position their offerings as “cognitive.”
+The Cognitive Computing Consortium sought to come to a consensual definition, such that potential user organizations get a more objective idea of what to expect from cognitive computing.
 Here is a short definition: a cognitive information system is capable of extracting relevant information from big and diverse data sets for users in their work context.